On this page

 Step #1: Check the U.S. Department of Education Database

 Prospective students can use the Database of Accredited Postsecondary Institutions and Programs (DAPIP) to search through thousands of colleges and universities.
-Learners who already have a list of schools can type each name in to get answers, while those who are early in their search can also check by city or state to determine which schools in their area maintain accreditation.
-Once a student finds a particular institution in the database, they can review the individual profile to learn about any institutional and programmatic accreditation the school holds.
+Students who already have a list of schools can type each name in to get answers, while those who are early in their search can also check by city or state to determine which schools in their area maintain accreditation.
+Once you find a particular institution in the database, you can review the individual profile to learn about any institutional and programmatic accreditation the school holds.

 Step #2: Check with individual accrediting agencies